CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ## Polishing our App

-Up to here, we have just messed inputs and ouputs up without any structure at all.
+Up to here, we have just messed inputs and outputs up without any structure at all.
 Now is the moment for making up our App and arranging the contents in a friendly and beautiful structure.

 As explained at the beginning, the UI part of the code is in charge of the visualization aspect and therefore all the code related with these will be located at the `fluidPage()` function.

 ### Adding layouts

 One possible option is to organize our input and output with layout functions.
-In the figure below, we have som examples.
+In the figure below, we have some examples.

 ![From Shiny [https://www.rstudio.com/resources/cheatsheets/](Cheat Sheet)](/figure/source/2018-06-19-introduction-Shiny/layout.png)